BitCurator/bitcurator-nlp-entspan/README.md

 - Install Conda from
 https://www.anaconda.com/download/#linux

-To install conda from the command line in Ubuntu, run the following commands (we'll use Release 5.1.0 as an example here):
+To install conda from the command line in Ubuntu, run the following commands (we'll use Release 5.1.0 as an example here) in a terminal:

 ```shell
 # First install curl